Parnassus plays: Synopsis of The Return from Parnassus; Or the Scourge of Simony

 Before the play begins, Studioso and Philomusus travelled to Rome with the expectation of becoming rich, but they discovered that expatriate Englishmen don't live as well as they had hoped.
 They then travelled around, and tried various honest jobs, but now they have run out of such opportunities, and must therefore turn to dishonest work.
 They establish a medical practice in London, with Philomusus masquerading as a fashionable French doctor, but they end that charade in time to avoid arrest.

 Ingenioso has now become a satirist.
 On the excuse of discussing a recently published collection of extracts from contemporary poetry, John Bodenham's Belvedere, he briefly criticises a number of writers of the day, including Edmund Spenser, Henry Constable, Michael Drayton, John Davies, John Marston, Christopher Marlowe, Ben Jonson, Shakespeare, and Thomas Nashe; the last of whom is referred to as dead.
 Ingenioso attempts to sell a book to a printer named Danter.
 Ingenioso's last book lost money, but his new one is more promising, it's about cuckolds in Cambridge.

 Needing employment, Academico finds his old friend from college, Amaretto, whose father, Sir Raderick, has a position as a parson to offer.
 But Amoretto has just accepted a bribe to give it to Immerito.
 Amoretto pretends not to recognize Academico, and gets rid of him by an off-putting and lengthy discourse regarding technicalities of hunting.
 Immerito is examined by Sir Radeerick and the Recorder, who find him educated and pliable enough for the job.
 This practice of selling church positions is "simony", which is referred to in the subtitle of this play.

 Sir Raderick is worried about certain libels written about his family, which are going around in London.
 They are being written in verse by Furor Poeticus at the encouragement of Ingenioso.
 A confrontation occurs between the poets and sir Raderick, after he has taken possession of Prodigo's forfeited land.

 Studioso and Philomusus attempt other jobs.
-They apply to Richard Burbage's theatre hoping to becoming actors, but they realize that actors don't get paid enough.
+They apply to Richard Burbage's theatre hoping to become actors, but they realize that actors don't get paid enough.
 They are engaged by a company of fiddlers, but their first performance is at the front door of Sir Raderick's house.
 The pages of Sir Raderick and Amoretto pretend to be their masters, and dismiss the fiddlers without payment.
 At last, Studioso and Philomusus decide to work as shepherds in Kent, while Ingenioso and Furor have to escape to the Isle of Dogs.
 Academico goes back to Cambridge.